Belleeks vs Belleek

 Not the pottery one

-Belleek — singular, no s — is the village in Fermanagh that makes the bone china.
-It sits on the Erne, has a visitor centre, gets coach tours.
-Belleeks — with the s — is this place: a planned hamlet on a back road in south Armagh, population a few hundred, no pottery, no visitor centre, no tour buses.
-Same Irish root (Béal Leice, mouth of the flagstone), two very different villages.
-The Armagh people are tired of explaining it.
-So now you know.
+Belleek - singular, no s - is the village in Fermanagh that makes the bone china.
+It sits on the Erne, has a visitor centre, and gets coach tours.
+Belleeks, with the s, is this place: a planned village on a back road in south Armagh, a few hundred people, no pottery, no visitor centre, no tour buses.
+They share the Irish root Béal Leice, the ford-mouth of the flagstone, and almost nothing else.
+Now you know, and you can stop the locals having to tell you.

 Gosford's village

-What's here today is largely the work of the Earl of Gosford, who in the 1790s laid out a planned village on the site of an old Tudor garrison.
-The garrison itself had been besieged and taken during Hugh O'Neill's rebellion two centuries earlier.
-The straight bit of street, the proportions of the houses — that's the planner's hand.
-You can still trace the line of the old Deerpark wall on the way east.
+What stands today is largely the work of an Earl of Gosford, who in the 1790s laid out a planned village on the site of an old Tudor garrison.
+That garrison had been besieged and taken during the rebellion of the Great O'Neill two centuries before; the land around it was held in 1641 by Hugh Boy O'Hanlon, one of the few Catholic gentry to keep a substantial estate in County Armagh after the Plantation.
+To the east of the village the Deerpark ran behind impressive 18th-century walls, parts of which still stand.